EwenG/muance/README.md

 ##### will-receive-props

 Called before the node or component is updated.
-Use `will-receive-props` to update the component local state in response to props change.
+Use `will-receive-props` to update the component's local state in response to props change.

 ```
 (m/hooks foo-component {:will-receive-props (fn [prev-props props state-ref]